Cairi-S/tom-poulson/README.md

 - Visiting the site for the first time, I want to discover more about the musician and find information on the artist and reviews of their concerts to see if I should consider making a booking.
     * The Home page has a clean, simplistic layout.
     * The Hero image clearly shows the instrument the musician plays with the falling letters creating intrigue and interest.
-    * The About text on the Home page is short and concise detailing the accolades the musician has achieved without overloading the user with unnecessary information - a PDF of the musicians full biography is available to download via a clearly visible button.
+    * The About text on the Home page is short and concise detailing the accolades the musician has achieved without overloading the user with unnecessary information - a PDF of the musician's full biography is available to download via a clearly visible button.
-    * The reviews, taken from recent performances, are short and display the musicians musicality.
-They clearly show the musicians artistry and are taken from reputable sources.
+    * The reviews, taken from recent performances, are short and display the musician's musicality.
+They clearly show the musician's artistry and are taken from reputable sources.

 - Visiting the site for the first time, I want to be able to navigate the site quickly and effectively to find what I need.
     * On every page the navigation bar is easy to find and use.
 The page the user is visiting is underlined and an active hover function on the navigation bar shows where the user is potentially navigating to.